TrampolinBizTeamEffectivity/testingowl/README.md

 System Requirements
 - Java 6, no Java Media Framework required
-- A network drive to save the app and to share recordings
+- A network drive to save this application and to share recordings.

 Installation
+- Download from ...

 How to Use

 Special Features
+- Record up to 8 hours in one recording file.
+- If user locks the screen, the recording is automatically stopped.